BDC Hamburger Icon

 What is influencer marketing?

-Influencer marketing is a type of social media marketing that involves social media stars promoting your products on their channels.
-It’s a type of “earned media” — gaining publicity through promotional efforts instead of paid-for advertising.
+Influencer marketing is a type of social media marketing that involves social media personalities promoting your products on their channels and platforms.

-Some influencers charge brands to endorse their products or services via social media posts.
-Others work out product deals with brands.
+Some influencers charge brands to endorse their products or services via social media posts, while others work out product deals with brands.
 No matter how they’re compensated, gaining an influencer’s trust is paramount.
 They’re putting their reputation on the line by promoting your offerings.

-Influencers tend to have large social media followings.
+Influencers may have massive social media followings or smaller audiences of highly engaged followers.
 They can be celebrities, bloggers, trusted authorities and “internet famous” individuals with niche audiences.
-Influencers usually produce copious content relevant to their followers, so they’re always on the lookout for new content that will appeal to their audience.
+Influencers usually produce copious content that’s relevant to their followers, so they’re always on the lookout for new content that will appeal to their audience.

 Getting the right influencer to market your products and services can improve your bottom line by increasing sales, helping you build brand authority and boosting brand awareness.